oat-sa/taohub-user-guide/User Guide 3.2/Tests/test-taker-tools.md

 ![Calculator](../resources/delivery/features/test-taker-tools/calculator.png)

 ## Answer Eliminator
-The Answer Eliminator allows the test-taker to eliminate answers in some interactions.
+The Answer Eliminator allows the test-taker to eliminate answers in *Choice* interactions.
 This is useful if there is a long list of answer choices, and the test-taker has a learning disability.
 ![Answer Eliminator](../resources/delivery/features/test-taker-tools/answer-eliminator.png)

 ## Answer Masking